Refined universality for critical KCM: upper bounds: Isotropic models

 \subsection{Isotropic internal and mesoscopic dynamics}

 We start by defining the geometry of our droplets and the corresponding length scales.
-They will all be symmetric and every $2k$-th of them will be dilated twice.
-Each such dilation is decomposed into $2k$ steps, so that their geometry fits the setting of our extensions from \cref{sec:extensions} (see \cref{subfig:iso:SG}).
+They are all symmetric and every $2k$-th droplet is twice larger.
+Each such dilation is decomposed into $2k$ steps, so that their geometry fits the setting of our CBSEP-extensions from \cref{subsec:CBSEP:extension} (see \cref{subfig:iso:SG} and recall \cref{subfig:extension:CBSEP}).

 Recall \cref{subsec:geometry} and the constant $\e$ from \cref{subsec:scales}.
 Let $\ur^{(0)}$ be a sequence of radii with $r_i^{(0)}=r_{i+2k}^{(0)}$ for all $i\in[2k]$, such that for all $i\in[4k]$, $r_i^{(0)}=\Theta(1/\e)$ and the corresponding side length $s_i^{(0)}=\Theta(1/\e)$ is a multiple of $2\l_{i+k}$.
 For any integer $m\ge 0$, $i\in[2k]$ and $n=2km+r$ with $r\in[2k]$ we define